stacksmith/trivial-project/README.md

 ```
 This will create a simple project based on the 'lame' template that comes with this repo.

 Follow the REPL instructions to create a custom template directory, and enter your local information in the `.local.tp` file.
+This will allow you to customize the projects with your name and preferences.

 ## GENERAL USAGE